Textualize/textual/docs/styles/content_align.md

 # Content-align

 The `content-align` style aligns content _inside_ a widget.
+Not to be confused with [`align`](../align).

-You can specify the alignment of content on both the horizontal and vertical axes.
+You can specify the alignment of content on both the horizontal and vertical axes at the same time, or on each of the axis separately.

 ## Syntax

 ```
 content-align: <HORIZONTAL> <VERTICAL>;
+content-align-horizontal: <HORIZONTAL>;
+content-align-vertical: <VERTICAL>;
 ```

 ### Values